roblaing/swipl-webapp-howto/README.md

 The salient point is the browser sends a list of key=value pairs to the server &mdash; clearly visible in the URL if the method is GET, slightly less visible in the HTTP message if the method is POST &mdash; for the web application to use as arguments in functions.

 Since GET is more visible, and therefore easier to debug, I'm going to use it in the introductory example.
-If you want to switch to POST, all that is required is editing the method attribute the line in index.html from:
+If you want to switch to POST, all that is required is editing the method attribute in a line in index.html from:
 ```html
 <form name="birthday" action="/form" method="GET" onsubmit="return validateForm()">
 ```